-The proposed Capital Programme for 2020 to 2023 of £64.0m is included within the report from the Executive Member for Finance and Governance.
+The proposed Capital Programme for 2021 to 2024 of £38.797 million is included within the report from the Executive Member for Finance and Governance.
 This predominantly comprises of existing commitments including investment in:

-- our local transport plan, including both our successful Growth Deal 3 bid to open up the Pennine gateways around the borough and our Fabric Borders scheme, all of which will facilitate housing and business growth - aids and adaptations through provision of disabled facilities grants - regeneration of the borough, including our scheme at Blakey Moor to enhance the town centre in Blackburn and support the improvement of leisure facilities and a night time economy, incorporating a cinema complex development

-- facilitating housing and business growth - support of income generation and commercialisation opportunities - support of continued investment in IT services to underpin our 'digital first' approach to delivering efficiencies and in turn, cash savings - support of our accommodation review which again will drive efficiencies and savings through rationalisation and a more cost effective use of space.
+- our local transport plan - aids and adaptations through provision of disabled facilities grants - regeneration of the borough, including our scheme at Blakey Moor to enhance the town centre in Blackburn and support the improvement of leisure facilities and a night time economy and Blackburn town centre redevelopment of the former Thwaites site - facilitating housing and business growth - support of continued investment in IT services to underpin our 'digital first' approach to delivering efficiencies and in turn, cash savings - support of our accommodation review which again will drive efficiencies and savings through rationalisation and a more cost effective use of space. - the existing schemes within the schools capital programme and creation of additional school places required within the Borough

-Allocations are included for:
+Allocations are included for potential investment in existing assets.